cbare/cbare.github.io/index.md

 Building software tools that enhance the ability to create and discover.
 Machine learning, programming languages, and life-sciences.

 Currently:
+* ...in between things...

+Formerly:
 * Applying machine learning to on-demand text-based primary care medicine at [98point6][8].

-Formerly:
 * creating a software platform for health and wellness at [Arivale][1].
 * building for open science and reproducible research at [Sage Bionetworks][2].
 * crowdsourcing answers to biomedical questions with [DREAM challenges][3].